teancom/codex/aws.md

 ...
 ```

-(Note: you probably want to run this in a `tmux` session, in the
+**NOTE**: You probably want to run this in a `tmux` session, in the foreground.
-foreground.
-Running it in the background sounds like a fine idea,
+Running it in the background sounds like a fine idea, except that Vault is pretty
-except that Vault is pretty chatty, and we can't redirect the
+chatty, and we can't redirect the output to `/dev/null` because we need to see
-output to `/dev/null` because we need to see that root token.)
+that root token.

 With our proto-Vault up and spinning, we can target it: